feyntrop

 Examples

-Examples can be found in the examples/ folder in this repository.
-In this folder, one can for instance run the 5 loop 2-point example from the paper with the command
+Moreover, the examples/ folder in this repository contains various more complicated examples for Feynman integral computations using feyntrop with the Python interface.
+In this folder, you can, for instance, run the 5-loop 2-point example from the paper with the command

 python 5L_2pt.py